How to obtain naloxone in Virginia:

 VDH NARCAN® Distribution Opportunities

 Virginia Department of Health (VDH) and the Virginia Department of Behavioral Health and Developmental Services share the common goal of increasing access to naloxone.
-Community services boards, law enforcement agencies and fire service organizations (non-EMS licensed) are eligible to obtain NARCAN® Nasal Spray at no-cost through the forms below.
+Community services boards, law enforcement agencies, fire service organizations (non-EMS licensed), and public schools are eligible to obtain NARCAN® Nasal Spray at no-cost through the forms below.
 Licensed emergency medical services (EMS) agencies should submit all requests for no-cost nasal naloxone through the VDH Office of Emergency Medical Services (OEMS).
 The Nasal Naloxone for EMS Agencies grant opportunity provides nasal naloxone to licensed emergency medical services (EMS) agencies at no cost for use by certified EMS personnel.